dekuNukem/FAP80/README.md

 * Python script for program upload
 * Cross assembler setup
 * SDCC setup
-* Simple print functionalities in C and assembly.
+* Simple print functionalities in C and assembly

 ### In Progress